DigitalSlideArchive/digitalslidearchive.info/DSA_Girder_Installation/DSA_Installation.md

 exit
 ~~~~

-Login again as dsaadmin and run the command
+Now Login again as dsaadmin and run the command
 `docker ps`

 ### Now clone the Histomics Repo
+We have opt'ed (pun intended) to install the Histomics/Girder installation into the /opt directory on our system
+Please note it's important to make sure the dsaadmin user had the proper permissions to read/write into whatever
+directories you create for these installation files

 ~~~~
 cd /opt